"No piece of the property will remain," a community relations official tells victims' families

-The city of Cleveland, Ohio, on Tuesday morning will demolish the house where serial killer Anthony Sowell hid the bodies of his victims, officials said.
+The city of Cleveland, Ohio, demolished the house in which convicted serial killer Anthony Sowell hid the bodies of his victims, officials said Tuesday.

 A jury convicted him in July for kidnapping, abuse of corpses and the aggravated murder of 11 women around Cleveland from 2007 to 2009.
 In August, he was sentenced to death.

-The convictions ended a saga that began in October 2009 with the discovery of the first two victims' remains in Sowell's home in Cleveland.
+The convictions ended a saga that began in October 2009 with the discovery of the first two victims’ remains in Sowell’s home.
 He eventually was accused of killing at least 11 women ranging in age from 25 to 52.

 Sowell’s inconspicuous two-story home sat in a dilapidated Cleveland neighborhood known as Mount Pleasant.
 A stench hovered around the area, but no one initially realized it was the smell of decaying human flesh, instead assuming that it was a byproduct of a nearby sausage factory.